 When you want to design a custom label for product packaging, there are a number of aspects that you are required to consider.
 The label needs to be eye-catching, as well as appealing.
-Not only the appearance, but also the choice of the right materials and adhesives is of utmost importance.
+Not only the appearance but also the choice of the right materials and adhesives are of utmost importance.

 Failure in selecting the right adhesive can cause peeling and deterioration, and early cracking.
 This has an impact on how customers see your product.
 This post will explain some things that you need to consider while choosing a label adhesive.